darkpalacestudio/manuals/common/04_04_controls_footer.md

 <div class="block controls bg-dark-2">
 - <span class="item">Left-Click and Drag Left/Right:</span> Change Oversampling value.
 </div>
 The max oversampling value varies depending on the plugin.
-However, a value of 1x will always indicate no oversampling.
+A value of **1x** will always indicate no oversampling.

 The oversampling process includes filters aimed at removing upsampling artifacts as well as removing useless frequency content introduced by the oversampling process.
 For this purpose, Darkpalace Studio plugins use FIR filters for oversampling.

-Increasing oversampling will also introduce additional delay and increases processing requirements.
+Increasing oversampling will introduce additional delay and increases processing requirements.
 The delay is reported to the host to be automatically compensated for by most modern DAWs.

 <div class="quote bg-yellow">